 The leader bears all responsibility for the success and failure of any team or organisation.
 Everything in the leader’s universe must be his or hers.
 There are no other people to blame.
 The leader must recognise mistakes and shortcomings, accept responsibility for them, and devise a winning strategy.
 If a team member is not performing to the level necessary for the team to succeed, the leader must coach and mentor that underperformer.

 It all depends on the leader.
 However, if the underperformer consistently fails to meet expectations, a leader who practices Extreme Ownership must put the team and the purpose ahead of anyone.
 If underperformers cannot improve, the leader must decide to fire them and employ those who can do the job.

 What you accept as a leader is more important than what you teach regarding standards.
 When setting standards, no matter what is stated or written, if bad performance is allowed and no one is held accountable—if there are no consequences—that poor performance becomes the new standard.

-A leader must be a sincere believer in persuading and inspiring others to follow and complete it.
+A leader accepting Extreme Ownership must be a sincere believer in persuading and inspiring others to follow and complete it.
 Leaders must constantly remember that they are a part of something bigger than themselves and their personal goals.
 They must communicate this understanding to their teams, all the way down to tactical-level operators on the ground.
-Solid confidence in the objective is far more vital than training or equipment for any group or organization to succeed and produce outstanding outcomes.
+Solid confidence in the objective is far more vital than training or equipment for any group or organisation to succeed and produce outstanding outcomes.

 Trust is the first stage of team development.
 To know more, read How to form a high-performance team.